Skip to main content

 • Press Ctrl+C (may require confirmation)

-Your progress is automatically saved, and you can resume later by running nut code <proposal-id> again.
+Your progress is automatically saved, and you can resume later by running nut code <task-id> again.